 That'll be my Christmas gift to you.

-By the way, when I take my daughter for like a Manny and Petty, she hates it because I'd like to get three people working on her at once.
+By the way, when I take my daughter for like a manny and petty, she hates it because I'd like to get three people working on her at once.

-So because it takes forever.
+Because it takes forever.

 I can't take it.

-Oh I may just I I just may take a picture by the pool.
+I just may take a picture by the pool.

 Oh, no, no, no.

-They I think they have a young bar out there.
+I think they have a young bar out there.

-I'll tell you what, I'll tell you what, Linda, do you like champagne?
+Linda, do you like champagne?

 Champagne?